synesthesia/site2019/content/post/2022/tools-for-learning-2022/index.md

 Microsoft Teams
 : This is a continually-growing part of my working day, and I keep finding new ways to push collaborative learning in the flow of work

+DuckDuckGo
+: I have switched web search on my phone to [DuckDuckGo](https://duckduckgo.com/), and it's about time I did so on my computer too, to get away from the pervasive tracking of Google search.

 Hugo
 : This blog remains published on Hugo, and I have no plans to migrate it